George-Anto/cinema_app_backend/README.md

 The backend module for the Cinema App 2022.
 It handles all the business logic of our application and communicates with the database.
-It serves all the nessesary data to our frontend and receives and processes all the user's actions through its endpoints that the frontend uses.
+It serves all the necessary data to our frontend and receives and processes all the user's actions through its endpoints that the frontend uses.